cloudamqp/terraform-provider-cloudamqp/docs/resources/integration_log_agent.md

 ~> **Note:** This resource is available from [v1.47.0].

-This resource allows you to create and manage agent based log integrations for a CloudAMQP instance.
+This resource allows you to create and manage agent-based log integrations for a CloudAMQP instance.
 Once configured, the logs produced will be forwarded to the corresponding integration.
 More information can be found for all supported [CloudAMQP Logs Integration].